microshare/microshare.github.io/docs/2/technical/quick-start/basic-dev-roadmap.md

 ### 1. Where do I start?

-The amount of information dedicated to the developer may seem overwhelming, so this guide serves to navigate you through how to get started and the path you should follow to better understand Microshare®.
+The amount of information dedicated to the developer may seem overwhelming, so this guide serves to navigate you through how to get started and outlines the path you should follow to better understand Microshare®.
-After reading the [Overview](/docs/2/technical/quick-start/overview/) of the role of the developer and understanding the [Technical Structure of Microshare®](/docs/2/technical/quick-start-microshare-technical-structure), you should get started creating your developer Microshare® account, which will give you the ability to create Robots, Rules, Views, Apps, and Device Clusters.
+After reading the [Overview](/docs/2/technical/quick-start/overview/) of the role of the developer and understanding the [Technical Structure of Microshare®](/docs/2/technical/quick-start-microshare-technical-structure), you should get started creating your developer Microshare® account, which will give you the ability to create robots, rules, views, apps, and device clusters.

 ---------------------------------------

 ### 2. Creating your Microshare® Developer account

 Follow the steps outlined in the [Create an Account](/docs/2/general-user/quick-start/create-an-account/) page, but make sure to use the [http://dapp.microshare.io](http://dapp.microshare.io) environment.
-In the developer environment, you will be able to test out creating Device Clusters, Dashboards, editing Views, creating Rules and Robots.
+In the developer environment, you will be able to test out creating device clusters, dashboards, editing views, creating rules and robots.

 ---------------------------------------